A beatgraph visualizes the energy content of a song in 2

 pixels indicate low energy.

-The above picture shows the pattern visualization of a simply 4/4
+The picture shows the pattern visualization of a simply 4/4

 drum loop.
 Although at first it looks confusing it does show the